-The Deschutes River State Recreation Area is a tree-shaded, overnight oasis for campers.
-The Deschutes River converges with the Columbia here at this hub for hiking, mountain biking, camping, rafting and world-class steelhead and trout fishing.
+The Deschutes River State Recreation Area is a tree-shaded, overnight oasis for campers and a gateway to the Lower Deschutes Wildlife Area that begins just over a mile south of the park.
+The Deschutes River converges with the Columbia at this hub for hiking, mountain biking, camping, whitewater rafting and world-class steelhead and trout fishing.

-Bring your bicycles and enjoy a 32-mile round-trip ride following the Old Railbed Trail 16 miles up the canyon and back.
-Camping is allowed along the trail, but strict regulations are enforced.
+Bring your bicycle and enjoy a 26-mile round-trip ride on the Deschutes River Trail along the east bank of the river.
 The trail is an easy, flat grade, but mountain bikes are recommended due to the dirt and gravel surface.
 Be prepared with a patch kit in case of a flat tire—it’s a long walk back.
-Also, make sure to take plenty of water; summer temperatures can rise to 110 degrees.
+Backcountry camping is allowed along the trail.

-From March 1 through June 30, equestrians can ride on 11 miles of the Old Railbed Trail route, ending at Harris Canyon.
+From March 1 through June 30, equestrians can ride on 11 miles of the Deschutes River Trail route.
 Go to the Park Store to reserve your trip.
-The trail is open from sunrise to sunset; no overnight camping is allowed.
+The trail is open from sunrise to sunset; no overnight camping with horses is allowed.

 Note: Campfires are typically prohibited during the summer months.